Laz4rz/ziglings/README.md

 // this will either assign value if foo is not null
 // or 2 by default if foo is null
 // therefore we can be sure that boo is now u32 type

+var coo = foo.?;
+// short for `orelse unreachable`
+// i guess its for when we really need  this value
 ```

 The optionals are similar to union of error!type variable.